Data protection

 Revocability of your consent

-Right of complaint to a supervisory authority
+Right to lodge a complaint with a supervisory authority

 VI Implementation of competitions

-Purposes for which the personal data are processed and the legal basis for the processing
+the purposes for which the personal data are processed and the legal basis for the processing

 Sources and categories of personal data processed